Ritika-48/Credit_Card_DASHBOARD/README.md

 ## 📊 Project Overview

 The goal of this project is to create an interactive dashboard for:
-- Analyzing customer details
+- Analyzing customer details.
-- Visualizing transaction patterns
+- Visualizing transaction patterns.
-- Understanding regional usage trends
+- Understanding regional usage trends.
-- Monitoring credit card adoption
+- Monitoring credit card adoption.

 The dashboard is built using **Power BI**, utilizing multiple CSV files as data sources.